usdaud/algotradinglib.github.io/en/pedia/u/unfilled_order_book_strategies.md

-# Unfilled Order Book Strategies in Algorithmic Trading
+# Unfilled Order Book Strategies

 In the realm of [algorithmic trading](../a/algorithmic_trading.md), unfilled order book strategies hold critical importance.
 These strategies are concerned with the management, analysis, and tactical deployment of [unexecuted orders](../u/unexecuted_orders.md) within a trading book.
 Understanding these strategies involves delving into the nuances of order types, [market microstructure](../m/market_microstructure.md), [execution algorithms](../e/execution_algorithms.md), and the precise mechanics of how orders interact within electronic trading platforms.